 We do not always travel freely over the globe.
-Some of us have been forced to leave the safety of their homes - because safety is no longer there - and needed to go in search for a new home.
+Some of us have been forced to leave the safety of their homes - because safety is no longer there - and needed to go in search for a

 Free or forced, we take our stories and the stories of our ancestors with us.

 Stories that show who we are, where we have been and what has happened to us.
 Stories that give us comfort, wisdom and

 strength and stories that are painful reminders of the things gone by.
 Often these are delicate stories, carried by strong people in delicate situations.

 At DISC, we believe they are stories that need to be told.

 them will help us come to terms with that time gone by and connect to our new situation and the people we share that new situation with.

 Listening to them can show us that we are not so different from each other, that we connect on many levels and can

 These stories carry a wisdom and strength we all can benefit from.

 At DISC, we aim to help getting these stories told.

 Together with Storytellers Stella Kassimati and Pelin Turgut, we have started ‘Gifts

 from our Ancestors’.
 A stunning process to get 1st generation refugees/migrators together with those of the 2nd and 3rd generation.
 A great group of beautiful people; some recently fled from countries like South-Sudan

 or Syria, others had ancestors that had to flee from the Dutch-Indies, Nazi Germany or their very strict religious ‘Black stocking village’.

 All stories of finding a new home, of letting go, rebuilding identities and remembering

 So, how did we go about?

 - First we started with a 2-day group workshop, where we created a safe environment to work in.
 At the end we shared the

 - Secondly, we started working in private sessions (1 teller and 1 storytelling coach) to help shape the story even further and bring the emotional content to a healthy distance.

-And thirdly we invited all participants to tell their stories to a slightly bigger audience at one of our Storytelling Café’s.
+- And thirdly we invited all participants to tell their stories to a slightly bigger audience at one of our Storytelling Café’s.

 - Simultaneously, we started to

 work with a ‘fresh’ group of young refugees; brought together in cooperation with 2 teachers of The American School of The Hague (ASH) and getting them into contact with some of the participants to our ‘Gifts of our Ancestors’ course.

 We must say, it is a deeply moving experience; allowing all of us to travel from participants to friends.
 It is a process that takes time, demands careful steps and follows an organic growth.
 And it is sooooooo worth it!

 Some of the refugees/migrants have already shared their story, some are slowly moving towards it and some prefer to keep their story only within the small group.

 But shared with many or shared with few; it is always worth listening to these wonderful

-will keep you up dated - every now and then - on our and their progress.
+We will keep you up dated - every now and then - on our and their progress.

 Francine, Terra, Michael, Stella, Pelin, Nick and Melissa.

 PS: Many thanks to Fonds 1818 for giving us trust, advise and support.